Mrs. Sierra – Assistant Principal

 Review school information.
 Go over conduct guidelines, dress codes and other school rules with your child.
 Expect good grades and good behavior.

-Encourage your child to always do their best.
+Encourage your child to do their best.
+Be enthusiastic.
+Be proud.

 Counseling and ESOL Corner – Ms. Davis